GARDENS in Weymouth and Portland have been recognised as among the best green spaces in the country.

 Coun Brendan Webster, brief holder for leisure, tourism and community facilities, welcomed the green flags for Easton and Greenhill gardens.

-He said: “The news that two of the council’s gardens have won the Green Flag is very gratifying and results from the inspired work of our staff and the hugely important input from our ‘friends of’ and community groups.
+He said: “The news that two of the council’s gardens have won the Green Flag is very gratifying and results from the inspired work of our staff and the hugely important input from our ‘friends of’

 “These places are glorious and free of charge to enjoy all year round but should not be taken for granted.